The child youth and family work journal

 Developing Practice is a refereed journal that has been published by the Association of Children’s Welfare Agencies (ACWA) and the NSW Family Services (FamS) for the child, youth and family services sector since 2001.

-The journal is published three times a year and is nationally recognised for its coverage of issues affecting vulnerable children, young people and families.
+The journal is nationally recognised for its coverage of issues affecting vulnerable children, young people and families.

 Developing Practice is divided into five sections